Aseman-Land/QtAseman/README.md

 ## Documents

-The full documention process is under developing and Not completed yet.
+The full documentation process is under developing and Not completed yet.
 But We started documenting all modules and all details using Doxygen standards and put them on documents folder.